 Like so many other business buzzwords, synergy has been used so frequently that it doesn’t always pack the punch it used to.
 But every word has a purpose behind its creation—and synergy is no exception.
 In this article, we’ll dig into the true definition of synergy, and how to use this term—not as a buzzword—but as a driver for team growth and impact.

 Synergy is when two or more things—organizations, departments, or even teams—work together to produce something of value.
 This commonly misused buzzword takes inspiration from the Ancient Greek philosophy that “the whole is greater than the sum of its parts.”
 In fact, the word synergy comes from the Latin synergia, which was derived from the Greek word, synergos.
 Synergos means “to work together” or “to collaborate.”

 At its core, synergy is about helping you effectively connect, communicate, and collaborate with cross-functional partners.
-So why is this word so often ridiculed?Improve team collaboration with Asana
+So why is this word so often ridiculed?Read Asana's collaboration report

 The concept of synergy in business achieved popularity in the 1990s, when corporate executives and investment bankers used corporate synergy to gain buy-in for proposed mergers and acquisitions (M&As).